Tony Christiansen: Surf Lifesaving

 During his years in school, Christiansen was alienated from most of the physical activities.
 In his fifth form, week-long school camps were held, none of which he could participate in.
 As a result, his old swimming coach Dave Franklin invited him to join the surf lifesaving camp at the Omanu surf club.
 By the end of that week, Christiansen earned his surf lifesaving Bronze Medallion (New Zealand and Australia) and joined the Omanu Pacific Surf Lifesaving Club.

 In 1978, Christiansen was granted a Special Achievement Award from World Life Saving which today is known as the International Life Saving Federation.
 In the same year, he gained his instructor's certificate.

 Christiansen remained a member of the Omanu Pacific Surf Lifesaving Club and worked as a surf lifeguard until the age of 23.
 He was also the club's canoe team captain.
 Throughout his career as a surf lifesaver, Christiansen made 33 rescues.
-He was believed to be the only paraplegic lifeguard in the Southern Hemisphere.
+He was believed to be the only disabled lifeguard in the Southern Hemisphere.

 Athletics Career & Representing New Zealand

 Around the same time Christiansen got into surf lifesaving, he also became involved in the disabled sports movement.
 It wasn't long before he set a goal to represent New Zealand internationally.

 Christiansen trained for the National Disabled Games in Wellington and competed in wheelchair racing, shot put, discus, javelin and swimming.
-In 1972, he was nominated for a New Zealand Herald Junior Sports Award which he did not win but was recognized by the judges who included Yvette Corlett (1952 Olympic long jump champion), Murray Halberg and Don Oliver.
+In 1972, he was nominated for a New Zealand Herald Junior Sports Award which he did not win but was recognised by the judges who included Yvette Corlett (1952 Olympic long jump champion), Murray Halberg and Don Oliver.
 In 1976, he was nominated again and this time he won the award for paraplegic sports.

 During his career in athletics, Christiansen held several local records and was the area pentathlon champion in 1978.

 Christiansen's other international sports achievements include: